MisterWil/Mellower/README.md

 ## Installation & Configuration

 Before starting your bot you will need to invite it to your server first.
 I recommend using this for beginners: https://discordapi.com/permissions.html

-Your bot will need following permissions:
+Your bot will need following permissions (518208):

 * Read Messages
 * Embed Links